 The Eisenhower Fellowships Justice Project is anchored in the values of our namesake, President Dwight D. Eisenhower, and reflects his legacy of moral leadership against racial discrimination.
 This vital work of the man who sent the U.S. Army’s 101st Airborne Division into Little Rock, Arkansas in 1957 to protect Black students and ensure they could exercise their Constitutional right to attend a segregated, all-white high school remains unfinished in our society, as an overwhelming majority of Americans recognize.

 At this time of profound national reckoning with issues of race and social justice, the Justice Project employs our historic foundation of direct dialogue to shape sustainable solutions to these vexing issues that disproportionately, adversely affect African-Americans and other communities of color.
 The Justice Project builds upon the countless actions of Eisenhower Fellows each day to forge a more inclusive and humane future in a world more peaceful, prosperous and just, marked by equal opportunity and mutual respect for the human dignity of every individual.

 Initiatives under the umbrella of the Eisenhower Fellowships Justice Project include:

 The USA Justice Program is a new fellowship program that will send ascendant American leaders on a transformative, personalized professional experience abroad to enhance their perspectives and sharpen their skills so they can maximize their impact on advancing racial justice in their communities and professional spheres.
 This program focuses primarily on mid-career minority professionals leading change in the fields of race relations, law enforcement and criminal justice reform, health care, economic inclusion, entrepreneurship, access to digital technology, environmental inequity, educational opportunity and civic participation, among others.
-EF is actively working to secure multi-year financial support to launch this new initiative in 2021.
+EF launched the inaugural Justice Fellows program in 2022.

 bridging the gap